Babak Khorramdin: Death

-He was eventually betrayed by Afshin and was handed over to the Abbasid Caliph.
-During Bābak's execution, the Caliph's henchmen first cut off his legs and hands in order to convey the most devastating message to his followers.
-It's said that Bābak bravely rinsed his face with the drained blood pouring out of his cuts, thus preventing the Caliph and the rest of the Abbasid army from seeing his pale face, a result of the heavy loss of blood.
+He was eventually seized by Khaydhar ibn Kawus al-Afshin and was handed over to the Abbasid Caliph.
+During Babak's execution, the Caliph's henchmen first cut off his legs and hands in order to convey the most devastating message to his followers.
+It's said that Babak bravely rinsed his face with the drained blood pouring out of his cuts, thus preventing the Caliph and the rest of the Abbasid army from seeing his pale face, a result of the heavy loss of blood.
 He was then gibbeted alive whilst sewn into a cow's skin with the horns at ear level to gradually crush his head as it dried out.

 Legacy

-Babak Khorramdin was not well known outside academia until the 20th century; however, due to Soviet nation building efforts and Babak's following of the teachings of Mazdak with its proto-socialist themes, Babak Khorramdin was proclaimed a national hero in the Azerbaijan Soviet Socialist Republic.
-For example, the Soviet era scholar Ziya Bunyadov, claimed that "Babak was a national hero of Azerbaijani people" while the Russian ethnologist, historian and anthropologist Victor Schnirelmann dismisses Bunyadov's theory, criticizing Bunyadov for not mentioning that Babak spoke Persian, and ignoring the witness accounts of Babak's contemporaries who call him Persian.
+Babak Khorramdin was not well known outside academia until the 20th century; however, due to Soviet nation-building efforts and Babak's following of the teachings of Mazdak with its proto-socialist themes, Babak Khorramdin was proclaimed a national hero in the Azerbaijan Soviet Socialist Republic.
+For example, the Soviet-era scholar Ziya Bunyadov claimed that "Babak was a national hero of Azerbaijani people" while the Russian ethnologist, historian and anthropologist Victor Schnirelmann dismisses Bunyadov's theory, criticizing Bunyadov for not mentioning that Babak spoke Persian, and ignoring the witness accounts of Babak's contemporaries who call him Persian.
 To this day, in the modern Republic of Azerbaijan, Babak is a cult figure and celebrated as a national hero.
 A city and a district in Azerbaijan were named after Babak, and a popular Azerbaijani film was released in 1979 about his life.

 In modern Iran, due to the rise of nationalism in the 20th century, and renewed interest in pre-Islamic Iran, Babak Khorramdin was rediscovered during the reign of Reza Shah, and is celebrated as a national hero.
 However, Babak remains a controversial figure in the Islamic Republic, whose idolization is criticized by some Shia clerics.